-For instance, drying in temperatures beyond 25 degrees Celsius will make your harvest to dry fast.
-In addition, drying in lower temperatures will hinder the cannabis from drying effectively.
+For instance, drying in temperatures beyond 25 degrees Celsius will make your harvest dry fast.
+In addition, drying at lower temperatures will hinder the cannabis from drying effectively.
 The ideal drying temperature for most weed strains is between 18-24 degrees Celsius.

 Nearly every cannabis grower wonders how long it will take his or her harvest to dry correctly.
 As much as knowing how to dry weed is imperative, knowing when the yield, will be dry is equally essential.

 When drying and curing cannabis, questions linger over the duration of time it takes for cannabis to be dried and cured correctly.

 To start with, there isn't a specific duration as to when marijuana should be completely dry.
 Multiple factors affect the period it will take for your cannabis to dry.

 For instance, the size of the buds affects the drying time for your cannabis.
 If the marijuana strain you are drying has larger buds, then the drying process will longer as opposed to when you are drying a piece with smaller buds.